vyperlang/vyper/vyper/venom/README.md

     ```
   - Causes control flow to jump to a function denoted by the `label`.
   - Return values are passed in the return buffer at the `offset` address.
-  - Practically only used for internal functions.
+  - Used for internal functions.
-  - Effectively translates to `JUMP` and marks the call site as a valid destination for jump by `JUMPDEST`.
+  - Effectively translates to `JUMP`, and marks the call site as a valid return destination (for callee to jump back to) by `JUMPDEST`.
 - `alloca`
   - ```
     out = alloca size, offset